 - Property types that cater to specific clients also have different marketing lengths and costs.

-Reasons for a 30-day Listing Length of Time
+Reasons for a 30-Day Listing Length of Time

-- This way, if every other home on your street is selling within three weeks and yours is still sitting without an offer on day 29, you can easily get rid of your agent and hire somebody else.
+If the market is steaming hot and homes are flying into pending status within days, your agent might be agreeable to a 30-day listing.
+This way, if every other home on your street is selling within three weeks, and yours is still sitting without an offer on day 29, you can easily get rid of your agent and hire somebody else.

-Reasons for a 90-day Listing Length of Time
+Reasons for a 90-Day Listing Length of Time

-- During the first 30 days, you should get a lot of showings if you are priced right.
+In normal markets, 90-day listings are more common.
+During the first 30 days, you should get a lot of showings if your house is priced right.

-- Ask your agent for buyer feedback and follow up on suggestions to improve the condition of your home and/or price.
+Ask your agent for buyer feedback, and follow up on suggestions to improve the condition of your home and/or price.